ccoutant/dwarf-locations/024-revise-operations.md

 >   encode more field offsets in two bytes than can be done with
 >   `DW_OP_lit<n> DW_OP_plus.`*

-**NOTE FOR DISCUSSION:** It looks to me like the comment should be non-normative text.
-I made it so.
-Also the justification for `DW_OP_plus_uconst` seems questionable to me.
-I do not see why you could not just use: `DW_OP_uconst <some number> DW_OP_plus`.
+**NOTE FOR DISCUSSION:** The justification for `DW_OP_plus_uconst` seems questionable to me.
+I do not see why you could not just use:
+  `DW_OP_uconst <some number> DW_OP_plus`.
 Is this a historic limitation?
 Should this text be reconsidered?

 > 12. `DW_OP_shl`
 >        - stack operands
+>          - Y: value to be shifted [integral base type or generic type]
 >          - X: bits to shift [integral base type or generic type]
->      - Y: value to be shifted [integral base type or generic type]
 >        - stack output:
 >          - X [integral base type or generic type]
 >
->   The `DW_OP_shl` operation pops the top two stack entries, shifts
+>   The `DW_OP_shl` operation pops the two operands, shifts Y, the
->   the former second entry left (filling with zero bits) by the
+>   former operand, left (filling with zero bits) by the number of
->   number of bits specified by the former top of the stack, and
+>   bits specified in X, the former top of the stack.
+It then pushes
->   pushes the result.
+>   the result.
 >
 > 13. `DW_OP_shr`
 >        - stack operands
+>          - Y: value to be shifted [integral base type or generic type]
 >          - X: bits to shift [integral base type or generic type]
->      - Y: value to be shifted [integral base type or generic type]
 >        - stack output:
 >          - X [integral base type or generic type]
 >
->   The `DW_OP_shr` operation pops the top two stack entries, shifts
+>   The `DW_OP_shr` operation pops the two operands, shifts Y,
->   the former second entry right logically (filling with zero bits)
+>   the former second entry, right logically (filling with zero bits)
->   by the number of bits specified by the former top of the stack,
+>   by the number of bits specified in X, the former top of the stack.
->   and pushes the result.
+>   It then pushes the result.
 >
 > 14. `DW_OP_shra`
 >        - stack operands
+>          - Y: value to be shifted [integral base type or generic type]
 >          - X: bits to shift [integral base type or generic type]
->      - Y: value to be shifted [integral base type or generic type]
 >        - stack output:
 >          - X [integral base type or generic type]
 >
->   The `DW_OP_shra` operation pops the top two stack entries, shifts
+>   The `DW_OP_shra` operation pops the two operands, shifts Y, the
->   the former second entry right arithmetically (divide the magnitude
+>   former second entry, right arithmetically (divide the magnitude by
->   by 2, keep the same sign for the result) by the number of bits
+>   2, keeping the same sign for the result) by the number of bits
->   specified by the former top of the stack, and pushes the result.
+>   specified in X, the former top of the stack.
+It then pushes the
+>   result.
 >
 > 15. `DW_OP_xor`
 >        - stack operands
+>          - Y [integral base type or generic type]
 >          - X [integral base type or generic type]
->      - Y [integral base type or generic type]
 >        - stack output:
 >          - X [integral base type or generic type]
 >
->   The `DW_OP_xor` operation pops the top two stack entries, performs
+>   The `DW_OP_xor` operation pops the two operands, performs a
->   a bitwise exclusive-or operation on the two, and pushes the
+>   bitwise exclusive-or operation, and pushes the result.
->   result.

 In section 3.6 replace the operation descriptions as follows:

 > 1. `DW_OP_push_object_location`
 >       - stack output:
->      - object [location]
+>         - X [location]
 >
 >     The `DW_OP_push_object_location` operation pushes the
 >     location of the current object (see section 3.1) onto the